 The Local Government Act 1993 requires every council to adopt a code of conduct that incorporates the provisions of the Model Code of Conduct for Local Councils in NSW.
-Strathfield Council's Code of Conduct was last amended on 2 February 2016.
-The Code of Conduct is accompanied by procedures that set out the processes for lodgement and investigation of complaints.
+Strathfield Council's Code of Conduct was adopted on 4 September 2018.
+Our Code of Conduct is supported by the Strathfield Council Procedure for the Administration of the code which outlines the process for the lodgement and investigation of complaints.

 Councillors, members of staff of Council and delegates of the Council must comply with the applicable provisions of Council's Code of Conduct.

 Failure by a Councillor to comply with an applicable requirement of Council's Code of Conduct constitutes misbehaviour.
 Failure by a member of staff to comply with Council's Code of Conduct may give rise to disciplinary action.

 Council has also adopted policies setting standards of behaviour in regard to Council's business partners, volunteers and community representatives.
 These policies are:

 Council's Business Ethics Policy is designed to complement Council's Code of Conduct.
 Council's Busines Ethics Policy applies to councillors, council staff, tenderers, suppliers, contractors and consultants and their sub-contractors/employees.

 The objectives of the Business Ethics Policy is to

 - set out the ethical standards expected of Council's suppliers and business partners

 - provide guidance on complaints and reporting processes